 Multicopy GFP reporter plasmids were created from a previously described shuttle vector, pFNLTP6 (Maier et al., 2004).
 A fragment containing the promoter, 5´ UTR, and first six codons of tul4 was digested from pKR89 with KpnI/NotI. sfGFP codon-optimized for expression in F. tularensis LVS was purchased as a gBlock (IDT) and digested with NotI/BamHI.
 Fragment were cloned into KpnI/BamHI-digested pF such that GFP was in-frame with the first six codons of tul4, resulting in pKR145 (pF-tul4 UTR-GFP).
 The plasmid pKR146 (pF-pdpA UTR-GFP) was constructed similarly, after amplification from pKR74 of the tul4 promoter and pdpA 5´ UTR and first six codons and digestion of the PCR product with Kpn/NotI.
 Subsequent constructs were cloned into pKR145 to replace the tul4 5´ UTR using the endogenously encoded PacI site in the tul4 promoter (Table 1 for details).
 For genes in which a transcription start site had not been annotated at the time of plasmid design, 100 nucleotides upstream of the start codon were included as the 5´ UTR (Table 1 for details).
 Known transcription start sites for tul4, iglA, and pdpA were previously published by Ramsey et al. (2015); the transcription start site for hfq was experimentally determined by Meibom et al. (2009) and Chambers & Bender (2011).

+pF-nat complementation vector

+The pF-rpsU2-V plasmid (pKR7, Trautmann & Ramsey, 2022) was modified to replace the kanamycin resistance cassette with a nourseothricin (nat) resistance cassette from pF3-MglA-V as previously described (Rohlfing and Dove, 2014), yielding pKR15 pF-nat-rpsU2-V.

 Allelic exchange plasmid

 The plasmid pEX18kan was modified to create the in-frame deletion construct for deletion of hfq as previously described (Charity et al., 2007).
 Flanking regions of ~1000 base pairs from both sides of the hfq gene were amplified by PCR.
 Primers amplifying the DNA adjacent to hfq included the first three or last three codons of the open reading frame and DNA specifying a NotI site, which also encodes an alanine linker (5´-GCGGCCGCT-3´).
 The two fragments were cloned into BamHI/KpnI-digested pEX18kan, yielding pKL111 pEXΔhfq.